rtmigo/dmk_py/README.md

 Codename allows access to one entry.
 It reveals nothing about other entries, even whether they exist.

-The `dmk` storage file does not have master password or table of contents.
+The **storage file** does not have master password or table of contents.

 The file consists mostly of unidentifiable data.
-The data may contain encrypted information, or be just random.
+The data may be encrypted information, or be just random.
 Entry codename helps to identify only data fragments associated with particular entry and decrypt it.
 The rest of the data will remain dark matter.

 # Install